Museums of the Far East: Exhibits

 One of the principal focuses of the museums' collection, Chinese porcelain and other chinoiserie, is housed in the Chinese Pavilion.
 The Pavilion's displays focus on Chinese art originally designed for export to the West.
-The Chinese Pavilion is situated in a Chinese garden.
+It is situated in a Chinese garden.

-The Japanese Tower displays Japanese art, mostly porcelain created for export to the West.
-It is situated within a replica Japanese garden.
+The Japanese Tower, situated within a replica Japanese garden, displays Japanese art, mostly porcelain created for export to the West.
 The Museum of Japanese Art contains the bulk of the museums' collection of Japanese art and displays several suits of samurai armour, netsuke and decorative sword hilts, as well as woodblock prints and other artifacts.
 It is situated in the complex's carriage house and has only recently opened to the public.

 Temporary exhibitions are also regularly held at the museum.
 Further examples of Asian art are also held by the RMAH at the Art & History Museum at the Parc du Cinquantenaire/Jubelpark in Brussels.